Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 CIDVV uses special Caller-ID prefixes to signal protocol operations:

 * "100" prefix — Primary Verification Call
-* "101" prefix — Secondary Verification Call
+* "101" prefix — Secondary Verification Call / Vetting Call

 CIDVV Calling Party Numbers are numeric signaling values carried in the Calling Party Number field.
 They are not represented as